2015 East Carolina Pirates baseball team

-The 2015 East Carolina Pirates baseball team represents East Carolina University during the 2015 NCAA Division I baseball season.
-The Pirates play their home games at Clark–LeClair Stadium as a member of the American Athletic Conference.
-They are led by head coach Cliff Godwin, in his first season at East Carolina.
+The 2015 East Carolina Pirates baseball team represented East Carolina University during the 2015 NCAA Division I baseball season.
+The Pirates played their home games at Clark–LeClair Stadium as a member of the American Athletic Conference.
+They were led by head coach Cliff Godwin, in his first season at East Carolina.

 Previous season

 In 2014, the Pirates finished the season 7th in Conference USA with a record of 33–26, 16–14 in conference play.
 They qualified for the 2014 Conference USA baseball tournament, losing in the second round, but failed to qualify for the 2014 NCAA Division I baseball tournament.